tangram banner

 The Tangram is nowadays the most popular dissection puzzle formed from 7 polygons.
 The aim of the puzzle is to seamlessly arrange all the geometric pieces to form problem figures (rules of the game).
 More than 100 years ago, this game was as famous as the Rubik cube and has been played passionately by many as entertainment, educational or mathematical tool, because it boosts shape recognition, problem solving, and pattern design skills.
 It is said that the Pythagorean theorem was discovered in the Orient with help of Tangram pieces...

 Print this page and cut out the 7 shapes below.
-Then, try with all 7 pieces to compose a perfect square (there are several solutions)
+Then, try with all 7 pieces to compose a perfect square (there are several solutions, this one is a classic)

 .